lana-20/appium-device-management/README.md

 ![image](https://user-images.githubusercontent.com/70295997/222956640-a6266839-c85c-4e7d-abd5-3439594a7f40.png)

 Well, Android has a special numeric code that it has assigned to every possible key that can be triggered on the device, including hardware keys.
 So whether we're talking about the software key for the letter 'A', or the hardware key that turns the device volume up, there's a keycode for that!
-On the screen now is a snippet from the Android developer documentation that discusses Keycodes.
+Above captioned is a snippet from the Android developer documentation that discusses Keycodes.
 There you can find out that there is a special constant named <code>KEYCODE_BACK</code>, which represents the "back" button on a device.
 This may be a hardware button on some devices or a software button on others.
 But regardless, the constant value for this key is the number 4.
 This number 4 is what you would use as the <code>code</code> argument to the <code>press_keycode()</code> command.
 In most cases, this is all you need.

 You might also want to include something called a Meta State.
 An example of a meta state would be that the alt key is held down while you press a different key, in order to produce a special symbol.
 Meta states also are represented by constant numeric values.
 So the meta state that corresponds to the alt key being held down, for example, is the number 2.